oren/oren.github.io/articles/wardley-cynefin/README.md

 Cynefin Dynamics:
 * Innovation cycle - tell the pokemon go story. cameras become a comodity. that lead to innovations like pokemon go.
 * Shallow dive into choas
-* small precentage of things stablize
+* Small precentage of things stablize
-* chaos grazing
+* Chaos grazing

 ## What is Wardley Maps?